Museum of Folk Architecture, Sanok: Galician market square

 The ethnographic museum in Sanok has undergone a major transformation in the last two years.
 A "new" Rynek (Town Square) has been built just inside the entrance.
 It is a replica of a Galician town square from the second half of the 19th century, inhabited by Polish Jewish and Rusyn populations.
 Besides reconstructed houses from various Subcarpathian towns, there is also a genuine Jewish house, firehouse, tavern, post-office, chemist's, shop, barber's and others.
-The exhibits include replicas of typical galician houses from Dębowiec, Jaśliska, Sanok, Jaćmierz, Niebylec, Jedlicze, Bircza, Rybotycze, Sokołów Małopolski, Brzozów, Stara Wieś, Ustrzyki Dolne, and Golcowa.
+The exhibits include replicas of typical Galician houses from Dębowiec, Jaśliska, Sanok, Jaćmierz, Niebylec, Jedlicze, Bircza, Rybotycze, Sokołów Małopolski, Brzozów, Stara Wieś, Ustrzyki Dolne, and Golcowa.

-This skansen is interesting because it includes sections devoted to the various ethnical groups who inhabited the Bieszczady area prior to World War II and Akcja Wisla.
+This skansen is interesting because it includes sections devoted to the various ethnic groups who inhabited the Bieszczady area prior to World War II and Akcja Wisla.

 Its Address is 38-500 Sanok, street Traugutta 3.

 The entrance to the museum is across the bridge over the river San (Rybicki street).
 Parking is available near the museum, which is open year-round.